-The Geospatial Platform and NGDA will provide valuable cost saving opportunities for its adopters.
+The Geospatial Platform and the NGDA will provide valuable cost saving opportunities for its adopters.
 It will save employee’s time; avoid redundant data acquisition and management costs, and improve decision making and business processes.
-The financial impact to government and commercial communities could be staggering.
-It is a big and unknown figure.
+The financial impact on government and commercial communities could be staggering.

-The key is demonstrable successes.
-Successes become the premise for investment strategy and cost savings for the customers.
-Offering “a suite of well‐managed, highly available, and trusted geospatial data, services, and application, web site for use by Federal agencies—and their State, local, Tribal, and regional partners” is the means to create the big value.
+The key is to present successes.
+Successes become the premise for investment strategies and cost savings for the customers.
+They offer “a suite of well‐managed, highly available, and trusted geospatial data, services, and application, website for use by Federal agencies—and their State, local, Tribal, and regional partners” is the means to create this huge value.

 ”A successful model of enterprise service delivery will create an even greater business demand for these assets while reducing their incremental service delivery costs.”

 To successfully implement the FGDC’s vision, it will demand a robust set of outreach and marketing capabilities.
-The solution will need to help construct the platforms value proposition and marketing story to build and inform the community.
-The objective is to ensure longer term sustainable funding and community participation.
-The solution will need to bring geospatial community awareness, incentive modeling, financial evaluation tools, multi-channel communication and funding development experience to the FGDC.
-The solution will need to have transparently developed and implemented communication and marketing strategies that have led to growth in customer base, alternative portfolio funding models and shared services environments for the geospatial communities.
-The solution will need to have an approach that will be transparent, engage the customer and partners and continuously build the community.
+The solution will need to help construct the platform’s value proposition and marketing story to build and inform the community.
+Also, the objective will need to ensure longer term sustainable funding and community participation.
+Furthermore, the solution will need to bring geospatial community awareness, incentive modeling, financial evaluation tools, multi-channel communication and funding development experience to the FGDC.
+The solution will also need to have transparently developed.
+They also have to implement communication and marketing strategies that have led to growth in customer base, alternative portfolio funding models and shared services environments for the geospatial communities.
+Finally, the solution will need to have an approach that will be transparent, and be able to engage the customer and partners and continuously build the community.

-This is a challenging time to obtain needed capital and win customers even for efficient economic engines like shared geospatial data and services.
-The solution will need to approach the community outreach is impactful, trusted and will tell the story of efficiencies, cost savings, and higher quality information.
-The platform and NGDA must impact the customer program objectives.
-Figure 1 – FGDC Performance and Value framework shows how the platform’s value chain aligns with the types of performance benefits that can be realized throughout its inherent processes.
+Furthermore, the solution will need to approach the community outreach and be impactful, trusted and can tell the story of efficiencies, cost savings, and higher quality information.
+The platform must impact the customer program objectives.
 The supporting team’s understanding of this model will need to organize the “Story” to convince the customer and partners that the platform can:

-- Provide consistency of base maps and services that can be used by multiple organizations to address complex issues,
+- Also, provide consistency of base maps and services that can be used by multiple organizations to address complex issues.

-- Eliminate the need to choose from redundant geospatial resources by providing access to preferred data, maps and services
+- Furthermore, eliminate the need to choose from redundant geospatial resources by providing access to preferred data, maps and services.

-- Reducing (unintentional) Redundancy and Development and Management Costs
+- Also, reducing (unintentional) Redundancy and Development and Management Costs.

 Our Suggested Solution